djangocon/2021.djangocon.us/_posts/2019-09-14-first-time-things-to-bring.md

 The Marriott will have breakfast, lunch, and snacks during the breaks (11:00 AM and 3:40 PM on main talk days) on all conference days as well as appetizers for the opening party on Monday.
 If you’re an early riser like me, you’ll probably want a snack before breakfast (8:30 AM on Monday, 9:00 AM Tuesday and Wednesday).
 Also, if you have special dietary needs, it can’t hurt to have a spare snack on hand just in case.

 ## Exercise clothes
 Before or after a long day of conference talks, I like to at least get a brief workout in.
-The hotel has some exercise machines indoors and outside on the pool deck, which is a refreshing way to burn a few calories while catching up on my favorite podcasts.
+The hotel has some exercise machines indoors and outside on the pool deck, which is a refreshing way to unwind while catching up on my favorite podcasts.

 ## Swimsuit
 The hotel has a nice pool and hot tub in the courtyard.
 While outdoor temperatures may be a bit cool for most of us to enjoy the pool, the hot tub gets lots of use after a day of sitting in meeting room chairs.
 It’s open until 11 PM every night.